Select Page

 “Profit First” by Mike Michalowicz

-Like the last book, this one is about how to smartly handle your money.
-I implemented this financial accounting method in my business in 2019 and it not only made me feel like a badass CEO, it helped me dramatically increase my profit margin (ie, helped me make/keep more money).
+“Profit First” by Mike Michalowicz is all about how to smartly handle your money.
+I implemented this financial accounting method in my business in 2019 and it made me feel like a badass CEO.
+Better yet, it helped me dramatically increase my profit margin (ie, helped me keep more of what I earn).

 It takes some work to put this system into action.
 In fact, it’s a giant pain in the ass.
 But I *PROMISE* you that it is worth the effort.
-This is one of the most important and powerful things I’ve ever done in my 15+ years of self-employment.
+This is one of the most important and powerful things I’ve ever done in my nearly 20 years of self-employment.

 “The Big Leap” by Gay Hendricks